followben/NextMQTT/README.md

 NextMQTT is a modern MQTT 5.0 client for iOS and watchOS.

-Currently functionality includes connect/ disconnect, subscribe/ unsubscribe, and publish/ receive, all with "at most once" ([QoS 0](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html#_Toc3901235)) delivery.
+It currently includes basic functionality including subscribe/ unsubscribe and publish/ receive with "at most once" ([QoS 0](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html#_Toc3901235)) delivery.

 Although the project is [actively maintained](#Roadmap), it is not yet production-ready and [contributions](#Contribute) are welcome.